charuchandra404/BDD/README.md

 * Test data util classes can be created to fetch data from json/yaml/excel
 * URL and basic setup info can be taken from config.property file
 * Reporting can be changed to Extent Reporting or Allure reporting
-* Take Screenshot when failure of tests feature can be adde
+* Take Screenshot when failure of tests feature can be added